maserranotech/personalwebsite/_pages/about.md

 image: '/images/m-01.jpg'
 ---

-Hi, my name is Miguel Serrano.
-I like being at the center of events, being free and enjoying every moment.
-Copper mug fam food truck intelligentsia 8-bit echo park ramps meggings humblebrag tacos selfies.
-Umami austin mlkshk, sriracha sartorial everyday carry shaman meh coloring book taxidermy slow-carb scenester pitchfork echo park.
-Selvage bushwick chambray coloring book put a bird.
+Hi, my name is Miguel Serrano and I'm a Software Engineer.
+I like learning new things, being creative and enjoying every moment.
+From the sound of mechanical keyboards to the sound of birds chirping in the early morning.
+I try and enjoy the little things as they are what life is made of.
+One of my favorite things is to take long drives while listening to an awesome playlist, this gives me time to think.

 ![Time to think]({{site.baseurl}}/images/31.jpg)
 *Time to think*